 Google has long been an advocate for an initiative known as "HTTPS Everywhere".
 This is a push by the company to have all websites adopt HTTPS – a protocol for secure communication over the Internet. [[endteaser]] By doing so, this shift should help to prevent potential security breaches.
 Additionally, it provides site visitors with a more protected connection than the common HTTP protocol.

-The move by Google to mandate HTTPS for their browser has been somewhat controversial.
+The move by Google to mandate HTTPS for its browser has been somewhat controversial.
 Nevertheless, one cannot ignore Google’s existing market share with the Chrome browser.
 Reports consistently show it is the most globally used browser by Internet users.
 This statistic also likely means that more websites will migrate to the HTTPS protocol over time.
-Google made a bold move in this direction this month, bringing the heightened security to all blogspot domain blogs.
+Google made a bold move in this direction this month, bringing heightened security to all Blogspot domain blogs.